'Living with ME and FM Series - Lying Down Collage'

 This is what the majority of my life is like.
 I sleep on average 14 hours a day, and most of the rest of the day is spent lying.
 To me this is natural - it is how I have lived my life in private since the age of 15.
 When people see me sitting up it's for a brief outing after which I return to the lying position.
 These illustrate my life in bed:

-1) 'Lying With Fibromyalgia' - copyright 2011 by Shiloh Moore
+1) 'Lying With Fibromyalgia' - copyright 2011

 I have pain always.
 Even lying down exacerbates the pain.
 Sitting and standing are always painful.
 When I'm in a bad pain flare lying gets unbearable too.
 I continually have to change positions until I'm in the least pain.
 Resting alone does not take the pain away.